IONOS-WordPress/cm4all-wp-bundle/.changeset/curly-colts-rush.md

 enable cli to read json config from stdin

-this feature allows you to create arbitrary bundler configuration and supply it to the bundler via stdin
+this feature allows you to create arbitrary json based bundler configurations and supply it to the bundler via stdin

 Example config: